zkTLS Integration using Reclaim in a Xion Mobile App

 • Accept verified proof data from Reclaim (e.g., Twitter follower count)

-• Associate it with the user's address on-chain
+• Map the data to the user's address

 Example Document Schema